UK consumer energy debt already at record levels - survey | Headlines

 According to comparison website Uswitch, almost a quarter of households owe 206 pounds ($249.10) to providers, a sum that has risen by 10% in just four months.
 Energy accounts normally move into credit in the summer to help cover the winter months.
 Uswitch said 8 million households now have no credit at all.
 "This suggests the cost-of-living crisis is already squeezing budgets dramatically, even during the summer months, as families struggle with rising bills in all areas," Justina Miltienyte at Uswitch said.

 The figures show the scale of the challenge facing Foreign Secretary Liz Truss and ex finance minister Rishi Sunak, one of whom will be named as prime minister on Sept.
 5 at the end of a weeks-long process that has stymied the political response.
-MOUNTING PRESSURE
+Johnson's outgoing government has pointed to a convention that it should not make major policy changes during the race to succeed him, although Treasury minister Simon Clarke said officials were drawing up a package of support measures for the next prime minister to consider.

+MOUNTING PRESSURE The two have clashed over the best way to help, with Sunak saying the government has a moral responsibility to provide further support payments to the worst off, while frontrunner Truss has caused consternation by insisting that she would rather cut taxes than dole out "handouts".

 Critics say tax cuts would favour the richest over the poorest, and vocal consumer rights champion Martin Lewis has described the proposal as "outrageous".
 Separately, the government said ministers would host the bosses of energy generating companies on Thursday while they consider how to respond to the "extraordinary profits" seen in certain parts of the electricity generation sector.